Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 - Lie on your side with your legs stacked and shoulders stacked.

-- You should be positioned so that your body is on the floor perpendicular to the long side of a low coffee table or kitchen chair.
+- You should be positioned so your body is on the floor perpendicular to the long side of a low coffee table or kitchen chair.

 - Engage your glutes and abs, and place your hand in front of your body on the floor if you need help bracing your body or balancing.